-This idea of respect goes for most religious sites and temples round the world, especially Muslim countries.
+This idea of respect goes for most religious sites and temples around the world, especially in Muslim countries.
 Yes, this still applies even if you are embarrassed at the stench of your 3-week-old backpacker socks.

 If you have an appointment or set a time to meet someone, set your watch to local time, as in some places this is very loose.
-In the Philippines, Mediterranean and South Pacific, expect people to be late as life moves a bit slower in the heat, but do not keep the Swiss or Germans waiting (they love their clocks and order, after all), and the Chinese will take offense if you do not respect them enough to be on time.
+In the Philippines, the Mediterranean, and South Pacific, expect people to be late as life moves a bit slower in the heat but do not keep the Swiss or Germans waiting (they love their clocks and order, after all), and the Chinese will take offense if you do not respect them enough to be on time.

 For many of us, and we here at Backpacker Travel agree wholeheartedly, the culinary arts of a country or region are more than enough reason to travel by themselves.
 The filling warmth of a Georgian khachapuri (cheese-filled bread), the fresh seafood at a Greek restaurant on the coast and the heart-stopping goodness of a fried Mars bar from a chippy in Scotland all remind us of that distant land, but not knowing what to eat and how can occasionally lead to a social blunder and have you ostracized in seconds (okay, maybe not that bad… but you will get funny looks).